rahulgopinath/rahulgopinath.github.io/_posts/sunmicrosystems/2006-10-23-halloween_dressing_up_as_a.md

 A filesystem is one of the better ways to represent hierarchical data.
 More so because users are familiar with filesystems.
 To provide an fs view of our commands and data, this is what we will do.

+* Simplest case: We are at the root of hierarchy

+{% raw %}
-1) Simplest case: We are at the root of hierarchy ls :           Show all the applicable list commands (commands that can be executed straight away with out any other required option)
+     ls :           Show all the applicable list commands (commands that can be executed straight away with out any other required option)

      cd <dir>:  The dir will be the name of a command.that was listed in the ls.
                       Save the dir in an internal variable $pwd.
+{% endraw %}

+* We are one level up and the pwd now contains the name of a command.

+{% raw %}
-2) We are one level up and the pwd now contains the name of a command. ls :           Show the results of executing that command. cd <dir>:  The dir will be the name of one of the result elements. that was listed in the ls.
+      ls :           Show the results of executing that command. cd <dir>:  The dir will be the name of one of the result elements. that was listed in the ls.
                      Save the dir in the $pwd.
+{% endraw %}

+* We are two levels up and the pwd now contains the name of a command and one element of its result

+{% raw %}
-3) We are two levels up and the pwd now contains the name of a command and one element of its result ls :           Show all the applicable list commands (commands that can be executed straight away with out any other required option other than what is there in $pwd)
+      ls :           Show all the applicable list commands (commands that can be executed straight away with out any other required option other than what is there in $pwd)

      cd <dir>:  The dir will be the name of a command.that was listed in the ls.
                       Save the dir in an internal variable $pwd.
+{% endraw %}

 This an be continued for any levels with pwd contains alternate command names and one of its results.
 eg: {list-configs test list-http-listeners http-listener-1 list-ciphers}